tcort/markdown-link-check/README.md

 `config.json`:

 * `ignorePatterns`: An array of objects holding regular expressions which a link is checked against and skipped for checking in case of a match.
 * `replacementPatterns`: An array of objects holding regular expressions which are replaced in a link with their corresponding replacement string.
 This behavior allows (for example) to adapt to certain platform conventions hosting the Markdown.
+The special replacement `{{BASEURL}}` can be used to dynamically link to the current working directory (for example that `/` points to the root of your current working directory).
 * `httpHeaders`: The headers are only applied to links where the link **starts with** one of the supplied URLs in the `urls` section.
 * `timeout` timeout in [zeit/ms](https://www.npmjs.com/package/ms) format. (e.g. `"2000ms"`, `20s`, `1m`).
 Default `10s`.
 * `retryOn429` if this is `true` then retry request when response is an HTTP code 429 after the duration indicated by `retry-after` header.